 Under this scheme, you can apply as a single applicant and are eligible for the following grant:

 - Enhanced CPF Housing Grant (EHG) (Singles): up to S$40,000.
-To qualify, your average gross monthly household income for the 12 months prior to the flat application date must be within S$4,500.
+To qualify, your average gross monthly household income for at least 12 months^ (see below), up to two months before the HFE letter application, must be within S$4,500.
 The actual grant amount will be according to your income.
 So the higher your income is, the lower the grant amount you get.

 There’s also another catch: singles applying for BTO flats under the Single Singapore Citizen Scheme must also pay a S$15,000 premium.
 According to HDB, the subsidy is meant to benefit couples.